HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-fedora.markdown

 Installing dependencies on Fedora
 =================================

-The following instructions are for [Fedora](https://getfedora.org) 33 through 35.
+The following instructions are for [Fedora](https://getfedora.org) 38 and 39.

 Basic requirements to run commands: